 You can click the View button to open the element properties dialog of the selected element.
 The button is enabled only for relation type custom attributes that have the relation defined.

 For memo and relation attributes, you can use the Modify button to edit the values.
 Then a new window is opened where you can edit the values, or in the case of a relation attribute, Select Model Elements for Relation is opened for selecting the model element.
-Note that adding and editing an "All element types" relation custom attribute is not supported in the model element's properties dialog.

 Click the OK button to commit any changes you have made or click Cancel to close the window and abandon any possible changes.
 Click the Delete button to delete the connector.
 A confirmation is asked before the connector is deleted.
+Click the Help button to open the User's Guide.